- Trendy visual design

 Size and weight

 Normally I wear a US 11, and this shoe runs pretty true to size.
 The overall show is fairly wide, with the toe box being generously sized.
 I weighed these at about 13.4 oz per shoe, for my size.

 I personally like the way it looks, especially in the “Black with Moonbeam” color scheme.
 There are actually four colors available: Black with Moonbeam, Lead with Tidepool, Varsity Gold with Neo Classic Blue & Phantom, and Light Aluminium with Blue Ashes & Chromatic Yellow.
 Try remembering all of those colors!
 They have fancy names, but they all look really good.

-The thing that I like about the Black with Moonbeam color scheme is that it does not look dirty.
+The thing that I like about the Black with Moonbeam colour scheme is that it does not look dirty.
 I’ve taken these on long dusty runs, then sprayed them off with the garden hose, and worn them casually the next day (more about that later).
-The transition between the upper and midsole looks very cool how the colors “splatter” and transitions between the two.
+The transition between the upper and midsole looks very cool how the colours “splatter” and transitions between the two.

 Stack and drop

 The New Balance Fresh Foam Hierro v5 has an advertised 8mm drop.
 The stack is 34mm at the heel and 26mm at the toe.

 The main part of the upper is constructed with a two-layer system.
 The portion underneath of this is a breathable woven nylon material.
 The top portion of this material is a durable, perforated, TPU-coated synthetic material with a “random repeating” pattern in it.
 TPU stands for thermoplastic polyurethane, which has elasticity and resists oils, water, and abrasion.